Articles & Reading

 My Reflection

-Data literacy is one of the areas I think organizations often underestimate.
-Many institutions invest heavily in technology, dashboards, and infrastructure while giving less attention to helping people confidently understand and engage with data.
+Organizations often underestimate data literacy.
+Many invest heavily in technology and dashboards while giving less attention to helping people confidently engage with data.

-To me, data literacy is not just about technical skill.
-It is about helping people ask better questions, understand context, recognize limitations, and feel comfortable participating in data-informed conversations.
+Data literacy isn't just technical skill.
+It's about helping people ask better questions, understand context, recognize limitations, and feel comfortable in data-informed conversations.

 Strong data cultures are built when people feel invited into the process rather than intimidated by it.